15 Best Things to Do in Groton (CT)

 Fort Griswold Battlefield State Park

-The largest battle fought in Connecticut during the Revolutionary War took place high on the east bank of the Thames River in 1781.
-At the Battle of Groton Heights a force, led by Benedict Arnold, burnt New London to the ground and then took Fort Griswold after bitter fighting.
+At the Battle of Groton Heights a force, led by Benedict Arnold, burned New London to the ground and then took Fort Griswold after bitter fighting.

-A massacre then ensued, when 88 surrendering American troops were put to the death by the British.
+A massacre ensued, when 88 surrendering American troops were put to death by the British.
+The fort’s earthworks are still intact, and a couple of buildings have been restored.

-The fort’s earthworks are still intact, and a couple of buildings have been restored, like a shot furnace and powder magazine, and the Ebenezer Avery House, which sheltered the wounded after the battle and is open for tours on summer weekends.
+I was thrilled with the hot furnace and powder magazine, and the Ebenezer Avery House, which sheltered the wounded after the battle.
+This is open for tours on summer weekends.

-The victims of the massacre are commemorated by the granite Groton Monument, an obelisk 39 metres high and raised in 1830.
+Meanwhile, the Monument House Museum next door goes into depth on the battle and its background.
+The victims of the massacre are commemorated by the granite Groton Monument, an obelisk 128 feet high and raised in 1830.

 7. Bluff Point State Park